designitgmbh/vue-playground/README.md

 ## Collaboration

 Send your issues/pull requests thinking that this is a kick starter, not a final polished product.
 Think what could fit well for the majority of people and if you need some particular scaffold out of the box, I challenge you to fork the repo and do it yourself!

+A good pull request would be a vuejs use case where you smashed your brain pulling it off.
+Then, for the next project, you'll already have it scaffolded in the repo.

 ## License

 [MIT](https://opensource.org/licenses/MIT)